kansonkong/libatsc3/README.md

 ## Aug, 2022 Release: Signed MultiTable and Signed SLS validation

-New features for Signed LLS and Signed SLS validation and processing for A/360 security support.
+New features for Signed LLS and Signed SLS validation and processing for A/360 security support - including both MMT and ROUTE/DASH.

 ## Nov, 2021 Release: New ATSC3 Sample and TV App repos, local android sample app removed